 If you'd rather blog for yourself than write freelance, there are two ways to launch a travel blog.
 You can start from scratch and learn from your mistakes (as I did), or speed up the process by learning from others.

-If you're serious about becoming a travel blogger, the best path I can recommend, as I mentioned above, is Travel Blog Success, a blogging community whose Facebook page is hugely active - all the 'big names' hang out there - and which provides a basic blogging course for those of you who are just starting out (I visit their Facebook page at least once a day).
+If you're serious about becoming a travel blogger, the best path I can recommend, as I mentioned above, is Superstar Blogging, a blogging community with an active Facebook page and which provides a basic blogging course for those of you who are just starting out and need to learn the basics.
 The course helps you set up your Wordpress blog, fill it with great content and promote that content on social media.
 Bottom line, it gives you a jumpstart and networks you in to hundreds of other travel bloggers.
-Travel blogging won't make you rich (at least not easily) so an edge is good to have.
+Travel blogging won't make you instantly rich so an edge is good to have.

 It's one thing to launch a blog for fun or to keep family and friends informed of travels but if you actually want to make a living online, there are few ways of doing so.